 Our operations are subject to all operating hazards and risks incident to handling, storing, transporting and providing customers with combustible liquids such as propane.
 As a result, we may be a defendant in various legal proceedings and litigation arising in the ordinary course of business.
-We maintain insurance policies with insurers in amounts and with coverages and deductibles as we believe are reasonable.
-However, we cannot assure you that this insurance will be adequate to protect us from all material expenses related to potential future claims for personal and property damage or that these levels of insurance will be available in the future at economical prices.
+Our insurance may not be adequate to protect us from all material expenses related to potential future claims for personal and property damage.
 In addition, the occurrence of a serious accident, whether or not we are involved, may have an adverse effect on the public's desire to use our products.